reframejs/reframe/docs/usage-manual.template.md

 }
 ~~~

-The following page shows an example of how to use CSS and static assets as described above.
+The following shows code using CSS and static assets as described above.

 ~~~js
 !INLINE ../example/pages/GlitterPage.universal.js